dagronlund/reptilia/README.md

 ## Repository Structure

 - `rtl/`
-	SystemVerilog (\*.sv) files containing modules that are going to be synthesized into logic
+	SystemVerilog modules/packages that are going to be synthesized into logic
 - `tb/`
 	SystemVerilog testbenches for verifying the RTL behavior
 - `tb_cpp/`